 Recommended: MoModer Electric Rice Cooker – with Removable Stainless Steel Bowls

 Sushi mats are absolutely essential and are made from bamboo or silicone.
 They are used to make makizushi, rolled sushi and some other popular dishes.

 Recommended: Soeos Bamboo Sushi Kit – Includes 2 Rolling Mats – 5 Pairs Chopsticks – Paddle – Spreader

-These are the most popular and essential Japanese kitchenware tools that you must have in your kitchen.
-Which are your favorites?
+I hope this article has explained how to start with the Japanese kitchenware.
+These are the most popular and essential Japanese kitchenware tools that you gotta have in your kitchen.
+Found your favorites yet?